 This recommendation for access to counselling is based on hard research findings that indicate the existence of such a service actually saves an organisation money, through improving staff retention rates.
 On the basis of such findings, the Metropolitan Police have introduced a counselling service for its staff and the facility is not uncommon in other organisations.
 Care organisations we know of who already run this or a similar service are both based in London and operate in the field of mental health.
-They are : Look Ahead Housing Trust ; and Umbrella (which functions in Islington).
-We suspect that, sadly, these two are relatively rare among care organisations in taking such care of their staff.
+They are: Look Ahead Housing Trust; and Umbrella (which functions in Islington).
 We commend them.